Skip to main content

 Strengths Based Leadership - Book summary

 Great leaders leave a real legacy because of the people they impact.
 In this book, Tom Rath and Barry Conchie explain how to leverage your unique leadership strengths, serve your team’s needs, and maximize your impact.
-In this Strengths Based Leadership summary, we’ll present the key insights in 2 parts:
+This free Strengths Based Leadership summary presents the key insights in 2 parts:

 • The 3 key findings about effective leadership; and